 Key Course Information

-This is online delivery but some attendance at labs and practicals is required.
-In some subjects, the practicals are all carried out on one or two days, often called “practical days”.
-You will have to attend about two to four days per semester for these practical days.
+On-Campus Attendance: This is online delivery but some attendance at laboratories and practicals is required.
+For each module, the practicals are all carried out on one or two days, often called “practical days”.
+You will have to attend about 2 to 4 days per semester for these practical days.
 You will receive notification of the dates from your lecturer for each specific subject requirement.

 1. Holders of Level 6 Higher Certificate in Mechanical Engineering or related discipline.